zibzub/catmoon/README.md

   config.test.js
   utils.test.js
   wallet.test.js

+tools/
+  extract-mooncat-names.js
 ```

-The frontend uses browser-native ES modules.
-There is no frontend build step.
+There is no frontend build step. `public/index.html` loads `public/main.js` directly as an ES module.

 Three.js is loaded from jsDelivr through the import map in `public/index.html`.